Digital-Preservation-Finland/dpres-siptools/README.rst

     for creating ADDML metadata for csv files.

 create_audiomd
-    for creating AudioMD metadata for audio files.
+    for creating AudioMD metadata for audio streams.

 create_videomd
-    for creating VideoMD metadata for video files.
+    for creating VideoMD metadata for video streams.

 compile_structmap
-    for creating file section and structural map.
+    for creating the file section and structural map.

 compile_mets
     for compiling all previously created metadata files in a METS document.